KV Admission: Learning What to Write for Efficient Long-Context LLM Inference: Method

-To simulate the effect of admission during training, we modulate the attention weights by the gate $g_j$.
-Critically, to preserve the recent context described in Section~\ref{subsec:arch}, we enforce a \textit{transient utility window} of size $W_{\text{local}}$.
-Tokens within $W_{\text{local}}$ are always fully visible, while distant tokens are weighted by their predicted utility $g_j$:
+To simulate the effect of admission during training, we modulate attention scores via a masking term $m_{ij}$ that guarantees full visibility within the local window $W_{\text{local}}$ while weighting distant tokens by $g_j$.
+Formally:

 Our proposed Write-Gated Attention is then formulated as: